 South Carolina Bar House of Delegates information

-If you have any questions or concerns about an agenda item, please contact me by May 17.
-It is important to me to make sure your voices are heard during this decision-making process that impacts all attorneys.
+If you have any questions or concerns about an agenda item, please call or email me by January 16.
+It is important to me to make sure your voices are heard during this decision-making process that affects all attorneys.
 In order to achieve that goal, I need your input.

 Michael B. Smith

 Morton & Gettys

 Representing the attorneys of York and Union Counties in the SC Bar House of Delegates

 Read a summary of key agenda items below.